pedro-gaspar/pedrogaspar.eu/content/posts/2021-07-04-install-elixir.md

 You can set up everything in one place.
 And you can even have different versions installed and have a `.tool_versions` file specifying which versions are used when you are inside a directory.

 To install it, just follow the [instructions](https://asdf-vm.com/#/core-manage-asdf).
-In my case, I'll be installing in a Ubuntu machine, but the steps are pretty similar for Mac, except installing the required dependencies.
+In my case, I'll be installing in a Ubuntu machine, but the steps are pretty similar for Mac, except for installing the required dependencies.

 ## Install git